Better Brewing: 12 Ways to Make Coffee at Home

 I begin with the French press for one very unscientific reason — it's what I use.
 Most days, I only drink one cup of coffee, and my little Bodum French press makes that one cup so nicely.
 I really dig the way French press coffee tastes, although some people rag on the French press because it can leave more sediment in the coffee than some other methods.
 Others, however, point out that French presses preserve coffee oils better than drip coffee makers, although that's true of more than one of the methods listed here.

-To get started with a French press, check out my colleague Greg's step-by-step guide to French press coffee.
+To get started with a French press, check out Greg's step-by-step guide to French press coffee.

 2. Drip Coffee Maker